 - Plastic sheet or banana leaf to pat the vade

-- In a mixing bowl mix sorghum flour, turmeric powder, red chilli powder, salt, grated ginger, finely chopped coriander leaves, add hot oil, mix well, add lukewarm water in stages to knead the dough.
+- In a mixing bowl mix sorghum flour, whole wheat flour, turmeric powder, red chilli powder, salt, grated ginger, finely chopped coriander leaves, add hot oil, mix well, add lukewarm water in stages to knead the dough.
 Knead well to make a soft but slightly firm dough.
 The dough should be such that you can pat a portion of the dough into a poori shape on a plastic sheet.

 - Heat oil in a kadai till smoking hot then reduce the flame between low to medium.